joshrp/moonlight-docs/Troubleshooting.md

 * Ask for help on our [Discord server](https://moonlight-stream.org/discord)

 ### Video is choppy or laggy
+* If you're running the 496.13 NVIDIA driver on your host PC and you have issues with the video getting stuck while streaming, downgrade your drivers to 472.12.
+NVIDIA is working on a fix.
 * Try streaming with Bluetooth disabled to see if your device has the Bluetooth issue detailed below.
 * Make sure your client device is connected on 5 GHz WiFi or Ethernet, and your PC is wired to your router if possible.
 * If you're streaming to a Mac over WiFi, try [disabling Location Services and AirDrop](https://github.com/moonlight-stream/moonlight-qt/issues/159#issuecomment-452675992).